-Crown’s child and family ministry bachelor’s degree program prepares graduates for career placement in ministry roles focused on elementary school children and their families.
+Crown’s Child and Family Ministry bachelor’s degree program prepares graduates for ministry roles serving elementary school children and their families.
 Students in this degree are trained in Biblical patterns of generational ministry, child faith development, home environments, and various approaches of work and ministry programming with children, individually, and within the larger context of family and church community.

 Child and Family Ministry Major (B.S.)
 Courses

 At least 30% of this degree, or a minimum of 38 credits, must be at the upper (300-400) level.

 * Some courses from the Christian Studies Core and Major Core can be used to fulfill requirements in the General Education Core.
 By doing that the number of electives needed would increase so that the minimum of 125 credits is reached.

 1 Select humanities electives from COM, ENG, ESL, FAR, HIS, HUM, LAN, MUS, PHI, or PRC.

 2 Select social science electives from ANT, CSJ, ECO, ESL, GEO, HIS, POL, PSY, or SOC.

 Students have the option to declare a second major in Christian Studies which is earned by completing the Christian Studies Core plus six credits of upper level Bible/Theology electives (which are part of the major core).

 Qualified students may apply for an accelerated degree program to earn their M.A. in Christian Studies (MACS) or M.A. in Ministry Leadership (MAML) degree in one additional year instead of the typical two years.
 Students may also apply for an accelerated M.Div. program.
 Click here for more detailed information regarding the acceptance process for these options.